 I prefer hanging tapestries with binder clips, because they look pretty and allow the fabric curtain to be changed with the season or on a whim.
 Bulldog Clamps are an attractive and affordable clip style.

-If you plan to store large bulky items (like toilet paper) in this storage, you may want to bump the curtain out from the wall a bit- you can use tension-held shower rod for narrow rooms or you can use a standard curtain rod and mount.
+If you plan to store large bulky items (like toilet paper) in this hidden wall storage, you may want to bump the curtain out from the wall a bit- you can use a tension-held shower rod for narrow rooms or you can use a standard curtain rod and mount.
 Hanging the fabric out a few inches from the wall can help the fabric hang freely without showing the bulges hiding beneath the fabric.